pmarks-net/everclamp/index.md

 - Grid spacing: **25/3 mm** (8.333 mm) center to center

 ## Why these values?
 M6 bolts have a 1mm thread pitch, which is just coarse enough to practically 3D print threaded holes and thumbscrews.
-The densest possible spacing for such an array is about 8mm, so we're looking for a nearby value that aligns nicely with metric grids like 100x100 mm.
-In theory, Everclamp would be compatible with [VESA MIS-F M6](https://en.wikipedia.org/wiki/Flat_Display_Mounting_Interface#Variants) if you printed a large enough array.
+The densest possible spacing for such an array is about 8mm, so we choose a nearby value that aligns nicely with metric grids like 100x100.
+In theory, Everclamp would be compatible with [VESA MIS-F M6](https://en.wikipedia.org/wiki/Flat_Display_Mounting_Interface#Variants) given a large enough array.

 ## Examples